Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/appendix.typ

   This covers the entire development progress, from planning to implementation.

   You can find the documentation for the notebook graphing utilities on page #get-page-number(<notebook-graphs>).
+  You can see both tools working together to put graphs in the notebook on page #get-page-number(<test-auton-movement>).
 ]